rainbow-me/rainbow/src/react-native-animated-charts/README.md

 `pickRange = 3, includeExtremes = true`

 ```
-X are equidistant in the example
+X are equidistant in this case

 Y:0          1          7          2         -3          0          1          2
   S----------o----------E----------X----------E----------o----------X----------o----------S
 ```

 `X` - points picked because `index%3=0`

 `S` – the first and the last points are always included.

 `E` – extremes.